dnr/orq/README.md

 ```

 This will start the orq daemon, which will then pull, build, and run a couple of
-containers, one for hipache, and one for a private registry.
+containers, one for nginx, and one for a private registry.

 ```
 $ cd myapp